 Ever since Roland Emmerich’s trailer for his fictionalized re-telling of the Stonewall riots has been released there has been many arguments of white-washing, acts of vandalism and the passing around of folklore as history that is not true.
 Much of this centers around trans-activists Sylvia Riveria and Marsha Johnson and their involvement in the actual raid and riots itself.

 So far we have heard: Marsha was in the bar to celebrate her birthday, Marsha was outside the bar and ripped up a parking meter and used it as a battering ram and Marsha threw the first brick.
 Whe have heard: Sylvia was inside the bar (even though she was 17 and had no ID), Sylvia was outside throwing pennies, Sylvia threw the first heel, and so on.

-So I asked her straight out.
-Were either Sylvia or Marsha at the bar when it was raided or when the riot started?
+So I asked Miss Majors straight out.
+Were either Sylvia Rivera or Marsha Johnson at the the Stonewall Inn when it was raided or when the riot started?

 Her answer was no.